 Pallas’s cats mate between December and March; the females typically give birth between the end of March and May, after a gestation period of 66 to 75 days.
 Pallas’s cats usually give birth to three or four kittens, but litters can sometimes have as many as eight kittens.
-Kittens become independent by four to five months, and when they reach nine to ten months, they’re mature enough to reproduce.
+Kittens become independent by four to five months, and when they reach nine to 10 months, they’re mature enough to reproduce.

-Scientists don't have enough data to estimate the Pallas’s cat's population size, but due to their scarcity and the myriad threats they face, experts believe that their numbers have dropped by 10 to 15 percent over the past decade or so.
+Scientists don't have enough data to estimate the Pallas’s cat's population size, but due to their scarcity and the many threats they face, experts believe that their numbers have dropped by 10 to 15 percent over the past decade or so.
 To better understand—and protect—the animal, an international team of conservationists recently secured a 12-mile swath of land in Sailyugemsky Nature Park, which lies in the Altai Mountains between Kazakhstan and Mongolia, as a sanctuary for the rare cat.
 There, they hope to monitor its population, study its habitat, and build a database of information detailing encounters with it.

-Additional Source: Wild Cats of the World
+Wild Cats of the World by Luke Hunter